Mercurialis annua: Taxonomy and genetics

 Mercurialis annua was named by Linnaeus in Species Plantarum (p.
 1035) in 1753.
-He classified it among the "enneandria" (the 9-stamened plants) and gave as synonyms "Mercurialis caule brachiato, foliis glabris" (the mercury with a branched stem and hairless leaves) in Hortus Cliffortianus and "Mercurialis testiculata" (the mercury with testicles) in Bauhin's Pinax Theatri Botanici.
+He classified it among the "enneandria" (the 9-stamened plants) and gave as synonyms Mercurialis caule brachiato, foliis glabris (the mercury with a branched stem and hairless leaves) in Hortus Cliffortianus and Mercurialis testiculata (the mercury with testicles) in Bauhin's Pinax Theatri Botanici.
 Linnaeus also assigned it the astronomical symbol for the sun (☉), which was simply a code that meant "annual".

 Fertile male flowers produce large quantities of yellow pollen.

 The original name is still used today, but several synonyms have been coined over the years, including Mercurialis ambigua L.f.
 (1762), Discoplis serrata Raf.
 (1838), and Mercurialis monoica (Moris) B.M.
 Durand (1963).
 None of these is currently accepted.

 A large number of subspecies, forms and varieties have also been named over the years, but again they have not been widely adopted.
 Some of the variety within this species can be explained by the breeding system and the polyploidy.
 There are no known hybrids with other species.

 In most of Europe, M. annua is a diploid with a chromosome number 2n = 16.
 In these areas, populations are always dioecious (although it is never hard to find individual plants which do not conform).
 In parts of southern Europe and north Africa, however, plants are sometimes tetraploid, hexaploid, or have even higher levels of ploidy, and it is also in these areas that monoecy, androdioecy and gynodioecy occur.
 Studies so far have failed to establish whether the sexual system determines the ploidy level, or vice versa, or even if they are necessarily linked.

 Various authors have offered explanations for the name of the genus.
 Leighton states that is named in honour of Mercury, because he first discovered its virtues.
 If this is a reference to the magical herb moly, which Mercury (as Hermes) gave to Odysseus, it is unlikely to be the correct plant, because it doesn't have a black stem and white flower.
 Richard Mabey claims that the "true" mercuries are goosefoots, specifically Chenopodium bonus-henricus, and that the name became attached to this genus because of a superficial resemblance between them.
 However, Dioscorides was using this name in Roman times, drawing a comparison between the fruits of the plant and certain attributes of the deity.

 The common English name simply separates it from perennial, or dog's mercury, Mercurialis perennis.
 Culpeper referred to it as French mercury.
-Dioscorides used the Ancient Greek name "linozostis" and said it was called by the Romans herba Mercurialis mascula or M. testiculata; and by the Egyptians aphlopho.
+Dioscorides and Pliny used the Ancient Greek name linozostis and said it was called by the Romans herba Mercurialis mascula or M. testiculata; and by the Egyptians aphlopho.